Decoding Islamophobic Discourse: Using LLMs to Identify Tropes and Semi-Coded Hate Speech: Background and State-of-the-art

 Hate speech often employs slurs and stereotypes to demean race, religion, or cultural practices \cite{howard2017freedom,zsisku2024hate, watanabe2018hate,burnap2015cyber}.
 Attacks on race, for instance, may generalize all Muslims as belonging to specific racial groups, such as Arabs, South Asians, or Africans, using derogatory terms rooted in colonial or racial hierarchies.
 Similarly, religious hate speech shifts focus to Islam as a belief system, often mocking its practices or associating it with violence or extremism.
 Likewise, anti-Muslim rhetoric has recently surged, especially directed at Muslim immigrants in Western nations, where racial tensions are already high.
 This rhetoric often includes xenophobic language, dehumanizing Muslims as \textit{creatures} or accusing them of \textit{stealing} a country.

 Another recurring theme in Islamophobia is to target the Prophet Muhammad, which frequently involves defamatory claims designed to discredit him as a religious figure.
 Common tropes include references to his multiple wives, participation in wars, or accusations about the ages of his wives.
-For instance, accusing Prophet of being a \textit{pedophile} or \textit{rapist} attempting to delegitimize him through inflammatory language.
+For instance, accusing the Prophet of being a \textit{pedophile} or \textit{rapist}, attempting to delegitimize him through inflammatory language.
 A phrase like \textit{piss be upon him} mocks the Islamic phrase \textit{``peace be upon him''}, aiming to insult the Prophet and, by extension, the faith he represents.
 Finally, there are stereotypes about Muslim women, particularly surrounding modesty practices, polygamy, and cultural traditions.

 These religious themes often contain OOV and neutral terms such as \textit{muzrat, pislam, mudslime, mohammedan and muzzies,} to discuss various political tensions and target Muslims.
 These terms are introduced in a way to convey a disrespectful and toxic message to Muslims.
-We show an example of each OOV term in Table \ref{tab:ex-terms}.
+We show an example of each OOV term in Table \ref{tab:ex-terms}.\footnote{In Antisemitism, a commonly known hate-glossary is available online -- https://www.ajc.org/translatehateglossary.
+We took some help from the hate glossary of Islamophobia at - https://hatebase.org/search\_results. }